Aubin13/alx-pre_course/0x02-git/README.md

-This is a README for the directory 0x02-git
+This is a README file for the directory 0x02-git